elephantscale/emlp-labs-macys/tensorflow-mnist/README.md

 git push
 ```

-## Check jenkins to make sure it is there.
+## Check Jenkins to make sure it is there.

 ```text